Basic settings

 Using OAI-Secure with session configuration is more convenient and secure, and can be used to achieve a behavior which is similar to the authentication based on HTTP sessions.

 The OAI-Secure token acts as a session identifier on the client side (web browser).
 Such a token identifier which is stored in the cookie can have a preconfigured short lifetime.
-Then, the Cumulocity IoT platform is responsible for renewing the session identifier without any user interaction.
-It is sufficient that the user’s action causes the web browser to send a request to Cumulocity IoT.
-Then, Cumulocity IoT can examine if the renewing of the session identifier should be executed and perform the operation if necessary.
-Cumulocity IoT offers extensive configuration related to this behavior so that tenant administrators can adjust the configuration to their needs.
+Then, the Cumulocity platform is responsible for renewing the session identifier without any user interaction.
+It is sufficient that the user’s action causes the web browser to send a request to Cumulocity.
+Then, Cumulocity can examine if the renewing of the session identifier should be executed and perform the operation if necessary.
+Cumulocity offers extensive configuration related to this behavior so that tenant administrators can adjust the configuration to their needs.

 If the Use session configuration option is enabled, the following settings can be configured on tenant level by a tenant administrator: